Lia Thomas broke no records at the NCAA championships but left plenty of questions

 Thomas dominated the Ivy League in her only season competing on the Penn women’s team, winning conference titles in the 500, 200 and 100 freestyle.
 Her success helped push the NCAA to rewrite its eligibility policy for transgender athletes, leaving those decisions to each sport’s governing body, but the NCAA did not accept USA Swimming’s policy requiring transgender athletes to undergo three years of hormone replacement therapy — a half-year more than Thomas has undergone.

 ESPN brought multiple camera crews to Atlanta.
-Seats were set on press row not only for the New York Times and USA Today but also for the Daily Wire, ABC News, Fox News and NewsNation.
+Seats were set on press row not only for the New York Times and USA Today but for the Daily Wire, ABC News, Fox News and NewsNation.
 Protests over Thomas’s inclusion in the meet raged just outside the arena’s entrance.
 And while Thomas never spoke to the media, declining to attend the news conference required of all winners, her name seemed to linger everywhere, even as she finished fifth and eighth in her other races.

-Predictions that she would break national records and destroy the rest of the field, in the final weekend of her college career after swimming three years for the Penn men, never came true.
+Predictions that she would break national records and destroy the rest of the field, in the final weekend of her college career after she swam three years for the Penn men, never came true.
 Even her time in Thursday’s 500 victory was nine seconds behind Katie Ledecky’s 2017 record.

 “Lia is such a kind person,” Bailar said.
-“I have spent time with her and she is so kind, she’s just compassionate, she is shy.
+“I have spent time with her, and she is so kind.
+She’s just compassionate.
+She is shy.
 She is an all-around very nice human, and I think people miss that.
 I know people miss that.
 They are painting her as some nefarious human that is trying to destroy women’s sport.
 She is just a woman who is trying her best in a sport that she loves.
 And she is a real person.
-I hate having to say that, but it’s true and people have to treat her as such.”
+I hate having to say that, but it’s true, and people have to treat her as such.”

 In the spotlight